Jury mulling fate of 3 former Memphis officers charged in Tyre Nichols' fatal beating

 Jurors began their deliberations Thursday, a day after prosecutors and defense attorneys presented closing arguments in the trial of Tadarrius Bean, Demetrius Haley and Justin Smith.
 They were among five officers who were were fired from the Memphis Police Department after the Jan.
 7, 2023, beating.

 Prosecutor Kathryn Gilbert told jurors that the officers wanted to punish Nichols for running from a traffic stop and that they thought they could get away with it.
-Prosecutors argued the beating reflected a common police practice referred to in officer slang as the "street tax" or "run tax. "
+Prosecutors argued the beating reflected a common police practice that officers refer to as the "street tax" or "run tax. "

 "They wanted it to be a beatdown,” Gilbert said.
 “That’s what it was.”